MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/microsoft-autoupdate.md

 ms.collection: Ent_O365
 ms.custom: Office_Insider
 recommendations: false
-description: "Provides steps for Mac users to use Microsoft AutoUpdate (MAU) to choose Office Insider for themselves."
+description: "Provides steps for Mac users to use Microsoft AutoUpdate (MAU) to choose Microsoft 365 Insider for themselves."
 ---

-# Let Mac users choose Office Insider for themselves by using Microsoft AutoUpdate (MAU)
+# Let Mac users choose Microsoft 365 Insider for themselves by using Microsoft AutoUpdate (MAU)

-If you want your Mac users to choose an Office Insider channel for themselves, they can follow these steps on their Mac.
+If you want your Mac users to choose an Microsoft 365 Insider channel for themselves, they can follow these steps on their Mac.

 1. Open any Office app, such as Word, and then select **Check for Updates** on the **Help** menu.
 2. In the **Microsoft AutoUpdate** dialog that appears, select **Advanced...**